 Nikhil has been working with ESPN since the age of 18 and covers cricket for their website ESPNcricinfo.
 When not writing or editing news, game reports, commentary and analysis stories, he is following American sports.
 A love for stats and patterns, research and results and plain simple learning with a few years of handicapping experience makes him almost 0.500 reliable.
 A degree in business administration and a keen eye for volatile industries like the stock market help too.

-In this AL matchup the White Sox host the Boston Red Sox. ...
+In this NL Central matchup, the Pittsburgh Pirates host the Milwaukee Bucks. ...
 Read More

-In this NL matchup the Padres host the Cubs....
+In this NL Central matchup, the Reds host the St. Louis Cardinals. ...
 Read More

 Over the weekend the Cubs proved that the best way to get division rivals off your tails i...
 Read More

 The 49ers return to Santa Clara and will be in a second consecutive NFC West battle when t...
 Read More

 USF is off to a perfect 3-0 start and they host Temple, who has won two in a row after a b...
 Read More

 The Virginia Cavaliers hit the road to take on the Boise St Broncos for a Friday night con...
 Read More